booknex/QUEUE/replit.md

 - May reduce discoverability for adding existing users to new companies

 This enhancement is recommended but not required for the current security requirements, which are fully met by the existing implementation.

+### Known Development Environment Limitations

+**Text Input Lag in Replit Dev Mode (December 2024):**
+- Text inputs in modals may experience lag/delay in the Replit development environment
+- This does NOT affect the published/production version
+- Caused by Vite HMR, React development mode, and Replit dev plugins
+- **Workaround**: Use the published version for real work; dev environment for code changes only
+- This is an infrastructure limitation, not an application bug